Smart #3 review

 It's also irritating that you have to use the touchscreen (or the hit-and-miss voice control) to adjust the air-conditioning.
 We'd prefer physical controls.
 Likewise, it's a faff that you have to use the touchscreen to adjust the door mirrors and move the steering wheel into position.

 The #3's interior quality is impressive.
 There’s plenty of style, but it's backed up with some soft-touch materials and plastic that feels upmarket.
-The switches and buttons are also nicely damped, while ambient lighting in the air vents and around the dashboard brightens up the interior at night.
+The switches and buttons are well-damped, while ambient lighting in the air vents and around the dashboard brightens up the interior at night.

 Interior overview